Comfort10/data-analytics-portfolio/project-5-sa-banking-analysis/DEVELOPMENT.md

 ---

 ### 2. Database Infrastructure & Ingestion
-Follow these steps to set up the local database and populate the tables with the cleaned dataset:
+Follow these steps to build the relational database schema, load the raw tables, and align the dataset keys:

-1. **Create the Database Schema:**
+1. **Initialize the Database and Schema:**
-   * Open **SQL Server Management Studio (SSMS)** and connect to your local server instance.
+   * Open **SQL Server Management Studio (SSMS)** and connect to your local instance.
-   * Open and execute the script located at `/sql/setup.sql` to create the target database and build the necessary table structure.
+   * Open and execute the script located at `sql/01_setup.sql`.
+This will create the `BankingSectorDB` database and establish the structured `sarb_description` and `sarb_monthly` tables with their primary and foreign key constraints.

-2. **Load the Cleaned Data:**
+2. **Load Data via the SSMS Import Wizard:**
-   * Right-click your newly created database in the Object Explorer and navigate to **Tasks** > **Import Data** to launch the **SSMS Import and Export Wizard**.
+   * Right-click `BankingSectorDB` in the Object Explorer and select **Tasks** > **Import Data**.
-   * Select **Flat File Source** and browse to the cleaned CSV data file located in the `/data` directory.
+   * Choose **Flat File Source** and browse to your raw CSV files in the `/data` directory.
-   * Set the destination to your local SQL Server instance and map the source file columns to the target database table schema.
+   * Set your local SQL Server instance as the destination, and map the source data files directly into your pre-configured target tables.

-   * Complete the wizard to load the rows into the database.
+3. **Standardize Data Keys:**
+   * Once the tables are populated, open and execute the script located at `sql/02_update.sql`.
+   * This updates the description dataset codes to include the trailing `'M'` identifier, completely aligning them with the main transaction keys for flawless cross-table relationship mapping.